Skip to main content

 • testgrescheck -- run testgres tests (see below).

 • testgrescheck_part_1 -- first half of testgres checks.
-Testgres tests are splitted in a two nearly equal halfs to evade too long individual CI runs.
+Testgres tests are split into two nearly equal halves to avoid overly long individual CI runs.

 • testgrescheck_part_2 -- second half of testgres checks.

-• installcheck -- run all types of tests when installed using PostgreSQL extension system (USE_PGXS=1).
+• installcheck -- run all types of tests when installed using the PostgreSQL extension system (USE_PGXS=1).

-• check -- run all types of tests when installed from contrib folder of PostgreSQL source code.
+• check -- run all types of tests when installed from the contrib folder of the PostgreSQL source code.

-• pgindent -- automatically indents OrioleDB sources. pgindent tool should be available in $PATH.
-Note, that you need to install pg_bsd_indent first.
-Also, you need GNU Objdump available in $PATH as objdump or gobjdump, or be specified in OBJDUMP environment variable.
+• pgindent -- automatically indents OrioleDB sources.
+The pgindent tool should be available in $PATH.
+Note that you need to install pg_bsd_indent first.
+Also, you need GNU Objdump available in $PATH as objdump or gobjdump, or specified via the OBJDUMP environment variable.

 Tests